The Squarespace Template Bible

 It's needlessly confusing without a chart.

-The annoying thing is that there isn’t any indication from Squarespace which templates are clones of others.
+The annoying thing is that there isn't an easy indication from Squarespace which templates are clones of others (members of the same family).
 To figure this out, I had to install every template and play around with them, comparing them to each other.
-Luckily for you, I put all my notes into my detailed template analyses pages that you can find by clicking on the template names in my template comparison chart.
-Seriously – you need to check it out.
+Luckily for you, I put all my notes into my detailed template comparison chart.
+Seriously - you need to check it out.
+Squarespace also have their own template family list, but it's not super easy to use.

-Also, I think it is a little deceptive on their part to call these clones completely ‘new’ templates and not call them variants.
+Also, I think it is a little deceptive on their part to call these clones completely 'new' templates.
 At the very least, the names should to be somehow related to the original.
-Why not name the Marquee variants something else to do with circuses (Ringmaster, anyone)?
-Or couldn’t we have Bedford and Stuyvesant and other NYC borough names for that template family?
+Why not name the Brine variants something else to do with salt (Sodium template, anyone)?
+Or couldn't we have Bedford and Stuyvesant and other NYC borough names for that template family?
 Even better would be to just call them what they are: child templates.
 Nest them under the parent.
-That’s what you do in WordPress and other systems, and it’s so much easier to understand than this crazy mess.
+That's what you do in WordPress and other systems, and it's so much easier to understand than this crazy mess.

 Miko's top 5 template tips (TL;DR)